Andreas Mogensen

-Andreas Enevold Mogensen (born 2 November 1976) is a Danish engineer and ESA astronaut who is best known for being the first Dane to fly in space as part of the European Space Agency's iriss program.
+Andreas Enevold "Andy" Mogensen (born 2 November 1976) is a Danish engineer and ESA astronaut who is best known for being the first Dane to fly in space as part of the European Space Agency's Iriss program.
 Mogensen has also been involved in a number of other space-related projects throughout his career, including working as a test engineer for ESTEC and as a member of the European Astronaut Corps.
-In addition to his work with the ESA, he has also worked with NASA and other international space agencies.
-Mogensen will be embarking on his second spaceflight to the ISS onboard SpaceX Crew Dragon as the first non-American to serve as a pilot, scheduled for August 2023.
+In addition to his work with ESA, he has also worked with NASA and other international space agencies.
+He returned to space in August 2023 for his second spaceflight to the ISS onboard SpaceX Crew Dragon as the first non-American to serve as a pilot.

 Education and early career

 He was born in Copenhagen.
 Mogensen attended primary school at Rygaards International School in Hellerup, where he graduated in 1992.
 He received an International Baccalaureate from Copenhagen International School in 1995.
 He then went to the Imperial College London where he obtained an MEng degree in Aeronautical Engineering in 1999.
 Between 2001 and 2003 he worked as an engineer in the R&D department of Vestas Wind Systems in Denmark.
 Subsequently, Mogensen earned a PhD degree in Aerospace Engineering at the University of Texas at Austin in 2007.

-Furthermore, as part of his studies, he spent a semester at the Instituto Superior Tecnico - University of Lisbon in Lisbon, Portugal.
-Mogensen worked in Germany as an attitude and orbit control system and guidance, navigation & control engineer for HE Space Operations associated with the SWARM mission.
+Furthermore, as part of his studies, he spent a semester at the Instituto Superior Técnico - University of Lisbon in Lisbon, Portugal.
+Mogensen worked in Germany as an altitude and orbit control system and guidance, navigation & control engineer for HE Space Operations associated with the SWARM mission.
 He furthermore worked as a contractor for EADS Astrium in Portugal at the Institute for Systems and Robotics.
 In addition, he stayed in a large number of other countries, including Thailand, Singapore, England, Portugal, Congo and the United States.
 His position when he was selected by ESA was Aerospace Engineering at Surrey Space Centre, University of Surrey.

 Space career

 In ESA

 Mogensen was selected to become the first Danish astronaut by the European Space Agency in May 2009.
 He completed initial training and became a member of the European Astronaut Corps in November 2010.

-In 2013, Mogensen served as cavenaut into the ESA CAVES training in Sardinia, alongside David Saint-Jaques, Soichi Noguchi, Nikolai Tikhonov, Andrew Feustel and Michael Fincke.
+In 2012, Mogensen served as cavenaut in the ESA CAVES training in Sardinia, alongside David Saint-Jaques, Soichi Noguchi, Nikolai Tikhonov, Andrew Feustel, and Michael Fincke.
+During this training course, he took part in the discovery of Alpioniscus sideralis, a new species of stygofaunal crustaceans.

 On 10 June 2014, NASA announced that Mogensen would serve as an aquanaut aboard the Aquarius underwater laboratory during the NEEMO 19 undersea exploration mission, which began on 7 September 2014 and lasted seven days.

 Between September and November 2021, Mogensen participated in the fourth edition of ESA PANGAEA training program.
 Together with the NASA astronaut Kathleen Rubins, Mogensen went to the Italian Dolomites, to the Ries Crater in Germany and the volcanic landscapes of Lanzarote, Spain.
 ESA's Pangaea program prepares astronauts and space engineers to identify planetary geological features for future missions to the Moon, Mars and asteroids.